ganeshba5/rnavaapp/docs/AZURE_STATIC_WEB_APPS_SUPABASE_FIX.md

 ## Problem
 The app connects to Supabase locally and in Azure Blob Storage, but fails in Azure Static Web Apps.

+## Important Note About CORS
+**Supabase handles CORS automatically** - there is no CORS setting in the Supabase dashboard.
+Supabase's REST API includes default CORS headers that allow cross-origin requests from web applications.
+If you're seeing CORS errors, they're likely coming from something else (browser extensions, network proxies, etc.).

 ## Root Causes

 ### 1. Environment Variables Not Embedded in Build